Sempra Energy (SRE) Reveals an Earnings Mystery

 Analysts’ Opinion of SRE

-Wells Fargo, on the other hand, stated in their research note that they expect to see SRE reach a price target of $141.
-The rating they have provided for SRE stocks is “Overweight” according to the report published on January 14th, 2021.
+Many brokerage firms have already submitted their reports for SRE stocks, with Mizuho repeating the rating for SRE by listing it as a “Buy.”
+The predicted price for SRE in the upcoming period, according to Mizuho is $148 based on the research report published on April 19th of the current year 2021.

-Wells Fargo gave a rating of “Equal Weight” to SRE, setting the target price at $145 in the report published on August 17th of the previous year.
+Wells Fargo gave a rating of “Overweight” to SRE, setting the target price at $141 in the report published on January 14th of the current year.

-After a stumble in the market that brought SRE to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.12% of gains for the given period.
+After a stumble in the market that brought SRE to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.08% of loss for the given period.

 Insider Trading